bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_User_Manual_App_Development/02_Python.rst

 -  *FILE_CONCURRENT*: the parameter is a concurrent read-write file.

+-  *FILE_CONMUTATIVE*: the parameter is a conmutative read-write file.

 -  *COLLECTION_IN*: the parameter is read-only collection.

 -  *COLLECTION_INOUT*: the parameter is read-write collection.